deepak-karkala/blog/docs/source/mlops/ch1_problem_framing.md

 *   **Cost & ROI:**
     *   *Human Costs:* Team size, expertise needed (DS, ML Eng, MLOps, Labelers, SMEs).
     *   *Machine Costs:* Compute (CPU/GPU/TPU for training/inference), storage, data licensing/labeling fees, serving costs.
+        *   Perform pricing model analysis-Analyze each component of the workload.
+Determine if the component and resources will be running for extended periods and eligible for commitment discounts.
+        *   Use managed services to reduce total cost of ownership (TCO)
     *   *Is it Worth It?:* Does the estimated business value justify the projected costs and risks?
 Define the overall ROI and opportunity cost.
 Develop a cost-benefit model.
+*   **Define the overall environmental impact or benefit**
+    *   How does this workload support our overall sustainability mission?
+    *   How much data will we have to store and process?
+    *   What is the impact of training the model?
+    *   How often will we have to re-train?
+    *   What are the impacts resulting from customer use of this workload?
+    *   What will be the productive output compared with this total impact?
 *   **Ethical Considerations & Fairness Review:**
     *   Actively look for potential biases in data or model outcomes.
 Who might be negatively impacted?
     *   Is the intended use fair and responsible?
 Consider compliance requirements.
 Use tools like SageMaker Clarify to help detect bias early.